MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex5_Sensitivity_Labels.md

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.
 Sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password should be provided by your lab hosting provider.

-2. In **Microsoft Edge**, the Microsoft 365 Compliance center tab should still be open.
+2. In **Microsoft Edge**, the Microsoft 365 compliance center tab should still be open.
 If so, select it and proceed to the next step.
 If you closed it, then in a new tab, navigate to **https://compliance.microsoft.com**.

 3. In the **Microsoft 365 compliance** portal, on the left navigation pane, select **Information protection**.